ruby/debug/CONTRIBUTING.md

 - assert_line_num(expected)

-Passes if `expected` is equal to the location where debugger is stopped.
+Passes if `expected` is equal to the location where debugger stops.

 - assert_line_text(text)